EPA's Role in the North American Commission for Environmental Cooperation (CEC)

 - Joint Public Advisory Committee

 - North American Partnership for Environmental Community Action (NAPECA)

 - Strategic Plan

 - Operational Plan

 The 23rd annual Regular Session of the Council of the Commission for Environmental Cooperation (CEC) of North America took place September 8-9, 2016.
-Rafael Pacchiano Alamán, Mexico’s Secretary of Environment and Natural Resources, hosted United States Environmental Protection Agency Administrator Gina McCarthy and Canada’s Environment and Climate Change Minister Catherine McKenna, in Mérida, Yucatán.
+Rafael Pacchiano Alamán, Mexico’s Secretary of Environment and Natural Resources, hosted then-U.S. EPA Administrator Gina McCarthy and Canada’s Environment and Climate Change Minister Catherine McKenna, in Mérida, Yucatán.

 The Council Session focused on Sustainable Communities and Ecosystems and on Youth and the Environment in North America.
 A ministerial statement Exitwas signed by all three ministers highlighting the importance of CEC work and NAPECA grants, and acknowledging the importance of traditional ecological knowledge and youth and the environment in North America.

-- July 2015: EPA Administrator Gina McCarthy hosted her counterparts from Canada and Mexico in Boston, Massachusetts, for the 22nd Annual Regular Session of the CEC.
-This year’s meeting featured a public forum, hosted by the CEC’s Joint Public Advisory Committee (JPAC), and a public session headed by the three environment ministers.
+- July 2015: Then-EPA Administrator Gina McCarthy hosted her counterparts from Canada and Mexico in Boston, Massachusetts, for the 22nd Annual Regular Session of the CEC.
+The meeting featured a public forum, hosted by the CEC’s Joint Public Advisory Committee (JPAC), and a public session headed by the three environment ministers.

 - April 2015: The Joint Public Advisory Committee (JPAC) held its first regular session of 2015 in Monterrey, Mexico on Green Growth and Sustainable Competitiveness in North America.Exit